junegunn/hbase-jruby/README.md

 #### Intra-row scan

-Intra-row scan can be done with `each` method which yields `HBase::Cell` instances.
+Intra-row scan can be done using `each` method which yields `HBase::Cell` instances.

 ```ruby
 # Intra-row scan (all versions)